Ph0enix19/Komplain.ai/README.md

 # then follow the local setup steps in the section below
 ```

-You will need: Python 3.13, an ILMU API key, and a browser.
+You will need: Python 3.13, a Groq API key, and a browser.

 ---